sanki9/Data-Science-Projects/Cell_Tracking_Project/README.md

 Analysis of this cell will present information in the terminal as per task 3 requirements, ie speed of cell, total distance travelled, net distance travelled, and the confinement ratio of the cells motion.

 ### NOTE
 Images obtained from the neural net are stored in cell_images folder in the repository.
 The code for training the neural net and then obtaining the images for sequences 3 and 4 can be accessed by the following [link](https://colab.research.google.com/drive/1xkDg-9pV3FnKspTvoRRbO2EA6jX8QRab?usp=sharing).
+More info on the datasets is inside the cell_images folder.